microsoft/bedrock/docs/firstWorkload/README.md

 $ git push origin master
 ```

-atch the Flux pod logs again, but this time tailing them so we get updates with `-f`.
+Watch the Flux pod logs again, but this time tailing them so we get updates with `-f`.
 Please note that it may take upto 5 minutes for the update to be reflected.

 ```bash
 $ kubectl logs flux-5897d4679b-tckth -n flux -f